Mazda MX-5 (ND): Mazda MX-5 Flat Out Edition (2024)

 Available exclusively in Polish dealerships, the Mazda MX-5 ND Flat Out edition is a limited edition developed in collaboration with motorsport YouTuber Marcin "Radzio" Radecki.
 The special edition Mazda MX-5 features a range of technical and mechanical enhancements designed for optimal track performance.
 These include an improved suspension setup for track use, additional chassis bracing, more aggressive geometry settings, and a Bastuck exhaust system.
 The vehicle is equipped with EBC Yellowstuff brake pads for both front and rear, red-coloured rear brake calipers, and wider 17x8 Konig Hypergram Bronze HG87100458 wheels fitted with Bridgestone Potenza Sport 215/40/17 tyres.
 Additionally, the car includes non-standard wheel bolts and valve caps.

 Stylistically, this edition stands out with a full-body wrap according to the presented design, a Mazda front splitter, side skirts, and both a rear spoiler on the boot lid and a rear spoiler on the bumper.
 The interior features a custom-designed shift knob by N-Engineering, an extra-padded gearbox tunnel, and Alcantara trimming on the door panels, shift knob and handbrake boots, and dashboard elements.
 The dashboard and door panels are also adorned with Alcantara.
 Other unique touches include a painted key fob cover and engraved "FLAT OUT" emblems on the boot lid.
 Recaro seats and a special "FLAT OUT" livery complete the distinctive look.
 This version is only available with 2 litre motor.

 Mazda Spirit Racing Roadster 12R

-The Spirit Racing Roadster 12R is road-registerable but track-ready variant of the MX-5 released in Japan.
+The Spirit Racing Roadster 12R is a road-registerable but track-ready variant of the MX-5 released in Japan.
 Only 200 will be made.